sunnapu/editor/intro/README.md

 5. Edit the summary order by drag-and-drop the chapters.

+7. When you're ready, you can:

+   * Test the website using "Book" > "Preview Website"
+   * Or build as a website, pdf or ebook.

-6. We want your feedback!
+8. We want your feedback!
 If you have anything positive or negative to say click on the `Send Feedback` button on the `Help` menu.

-7. Here is where you can get more help with this application
+9. Here is where you can get more help with this application

    * The [GitBook docs](https://github.com/GitbookIO/gitbook) contain Guides on how to write books usign GitBook.
    * Post issues on [GitHub](https://github.com/FriendCode/codebox/issues).